Touring with Confidence - Pre Tour

-Travellers residing in Australia: GPT documentation including any merchandise will be forwarded to your Travel Agent two weeks prior to departure, P.O.
-Box address is not acceptable.
+Travellers residing in Australia: GPT documentation including any merchandise will be forwarded to your Travel Agent two weeks prior to departure.
 If you have not received your documentation, please contact your Travel Agent and arrange for delivery or collection.
 These items will not be available once you have departed Australia.

 Travellers residing outside of Australia: Your personalised itinerary will be emailed to your Travel Agent.
-In addition, GPT documentation including any merchandise will be made available for collection at the first night hotel.
+In addition, GPT documentation including any merchandise will be made available for collection at the first night's accommodation based on the tour itinerary.
 You can view the contents of the Documentation Pack prior to your arrival to New Zealand via our website.
 Contact GPT if you have not received your Documentation Pack at your hotel in New Zealand.

 Unfortunately, we cannot accommodate early requests for documentation.